matteoferla/viral-chembl/README.md

 The genus level entries are more recognisable.

+For the top 50 compounds in each genus, see [compounds.md](compounds.md)

 ## Test set: target id issue

 The clade Herpesvirales was used as a test case,